Quarterly Meetings: A Manager's Guide to Planning & Executing

 - Review performance metrics for the past 13 weeks to determine if the average is above or below the goal.

-- Archive both your completed and incomplete Rocks.
+- Archive both your completed and incomplete 90-day goals.

 - Be sure you all agree on your vision, update your plan, and create new issues for any concerns where applicable.

-Establish Next Quarter's Rocks: 60 minutes or less
+Establish Next Quarter’s 90-Day Goals: 60 minutes or less

 - Each attendee identifies the most important things for the company to get done during the next quarter.

-- List all of the topics discussed, then pair the list down to your critical list of company and individual Rocks.
+- List all of the topics discussed, then pair the list down to your critical list of company and individual 90-day goals.
 The list usually contains three to seven crucial goals.

 Solve Issues: Four hours or less

-- Issues are opportunities to advance your mission and keep everyone on track to achieve all of your Rocks.
+- Issues are opportunities to advance your mission and keep everyone on track to achieve all of your 90-day goals.

 - Discuss and solve each Issue that was added to your Long-Term Issue list during the quarterly planning process.